AgriculturalModelExchangeInitiative/Crop2mlWorkshop/README.md

     - Try launching a mybinder instance by clicking on this [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AgriculturalModelExchangeInitiative/Pycrop2ml_ui.git/HEAD?urlpath=lab) icon (or the link below).
     [https://mybinder.org/v2/gh/AgriculturalModelExchangeInitiative/Pycrop2ml_ui.git/HEAD?urlpath=lab](https://mybinder.org/v2/gh/AgriculturalModelExchangeInitiative/Pycrop2ml_ui.git/HEAD?urlpath=lab)

     It may take a few moments to initialize.
 If you encounter an error, open an issue and try with another browser.
-If you still cannot launch the binder, you can install the materials on your machine by following the instructions at one of the links below

-    - For other installation process, click [Here](https://crop2mlworkshop.readthedocs.io/en/latest/user/installation.html)
+    - If you still cannot launch the binder, you can install the materials on your machine by following the instructions at one of the two other installation processes.
+Please, click [Here](https://crop2mlworkshop.readthedocs.io/en/latest/user/installation.html) to access.

 ## Useful links